 Brighton days out are easy by train.
 From London’s Victoria Station and London Bridge station is just over an hour by train.

 Thameslink services run direct to Brighton from Bedford, stopping at central London stations including St Pancras International and London Blackfriars.
 Direct services to Brighton take an hour from London Bridge, and 1 hour 17 minutes from London Blackfriars.
-Look out for great Thameslink deals with off-peak tickets.
+Check times and prices on The Trainline.

 Step out of Brighton Station and you can see the sparkling sea.
 Breathe deep and smell that fresh, salty sea air.
 Brighton’s waiting for you.